LisaMacCarrigan/order-pizza/README.md

 ## Specifications

-#### 1. A user can select one pizza size and see their selected pizza size displayed.
+#### 1. A customer can select one pizza size and see their selected pizza size displayed.

 * Example Input: Select option "Small (10") starting at $8" and Select button "Add to My Order"
 * Example Output: Current Order:
                   Selected Size:
                   Small (10") | Starting at $8

-#### 2. A user can select one or more toppings and see their selected toppings displayed.
+#### 2. A customer can select one or more toppings and see their selected toppings displayed.

 * Example Input #1: Select "Bacon" from Toppings
 * Example Output #1: Current Order: